kristikorsberg/PUI2016/HW1_kk3374/README.md

 4. I attended Sabreen's Office Hours on Thursday, September 8.
 Initially I was there to review environmental variables (more on that below), but I ended up working with Danny, Victor, and Yuan on github forking.
 I forked Danny's gittest file.
 On September 9, I also forked Shay's 'myfirstfile.txt' file inside her gittest repository.
-Both Shay and Danny successfully merged my edits to her file.
+Both Shay and Danny successfully merged my edits to their files.
 I sought help from Sabreen with forking.
 She assisted me in identifying which file paths to copy into the 'git clone' command.
 5. On September 9, I received a pull request from Shay because she made edits to my 'myfirstfile.txt' file.